 I know this part can be hard, but the more relaxed and confident you are, the more likely you are to have a good interview.
 Creating the right impression is as critical as what you actually say.
 Make your interviewer feel your enthusiasm.

 Practice for specific interviews

 Finally, don't just practice for any interview, practice for specific interviews.
 While you may initially need to think about overall strategy and need to prepare your stories, you should focus some of your practice on specific interviews.
-If you have mock interviews, make sure they are school specific because a very important aspect of the interview really is about you showing your connection and fit to the school.
+BOTTOM LINE: If you have mock interviews, make sure they are school specific because a very important aspect of the interview really is about you showing your connection and fit to the school.

-f you are interested in my interview preparation or other graduate admission consulting services, please click here.
+If you are interested in my interview preparation or other graduate admission consulting services, please click here.

 Questions?
 Write comments, but do not send me emails asking me to advise you on your application strategy unless you are interested in my consulting services.
 Please see my FAQ regarding the types of questions I will respond to.
 Before emailing me questions about your chances for admission or personal profile, please see my recent post on "Why I don't analyze profiles without consulting with the applicant."